 Keeping It Clean

 After you clean, make sure to give your sponge a good rinse to remove any residue.
-You may even look to use a gentle soak.
 If you are using a microfiber cloth, give it a wash on a gentle cycle.
-Be sure to dry using a clean towel.
 By washing your cleaning gear, you avoid reintroducing dirt and grime to the surface you’ve worked so hard to clean.

 When targeting smaller decorative items, you’ll most likely go through a lighter process of polishing.
 You want to treat these items with special care so that no damage is done.
 Before going through these items, be sure you are working with clean hands.
 You don’t want to get in your own way when working for a shiny finish.
 Although not necessary, it doesn’t hurt to wear gloves here.
 Using them prevents fingerprints that may track onto these surfaces.

 Another important tip within knowing how to clean chrome plated metal is the use of quality products.
 Quality products could save you additional time.
 A poor brand of dish soap, for example, may not get the clean you want.
 You may even have to use higher amounts of it to compensate, which ends up costing more in the long run.

 First, stay safe!
 Protect your skin and wear gloves if you’re using one of the more caustic or liquid rust removers and chrome cleaners.
 Be sure that you are working with a clean surface before you start to buff or polish.
 When doing general cleans, use a general dish soap and water mixture.
 Be sure to dry with a clean, absorbent microfiber towel.
 Wash your cloth or sponge between uses.
 Now you’re ready to remove rust from the chrome surface with the Champion Polishing Cloth.

 Last but not least, good luck cleaning or polishing your surface in order to keep that signature shine!
 Now you know how to clean chrome plated metal!